Importing into Australia

 - it is a novel product or has been prepared in a novel manner.

-As of 9 April 2018, the department will no longer facilitate the clearance of conditionally non-prohibited goods that arrive without the required import permit.
-Therefore goods that require a permit, but arrive without one, including where an application is currently under consideration, will be directed for export from Australian territory or required to be destroyed in an approved manner.
+The department no longer facilitates the clearance of conditionally non-prohibited goods that arrive without the required import permit.
+Goods that require a permit, but arrive without one, including where an application is currently under consideration, will be directed for export from Australian territory or required to be destroyed in an approved manner.

 Importing into Australian External Territories